I'm Michaela:

 I had frequent panic attacks.
 My hair turned uncharacteristically flat and thin.
 I started many days by vomiting.

 My face broke out.
-Bursts of intense pain often struck my heart.
+Shots of pain, intense enough to make me stop what I was doing, often struck my heart.
 My mind was always spinning.

 I forgot it wasn’t normal to cry every day.
 My confidence vanished.
 God felt far away.